pybricks/pybricks.github.io/install/index.md

 same installation method.
 [Click to get started!](/install/technic-boost-city)

-You can save at most one program on these hubs, and there's no space to store extra libraries.
+You can save at most one program on these hubs.
 There's still plenty you can do with them, though!

 Out of the box, these hubs can be controlled using mobile phone apps.
 With Pybricks, the script runs on the hub itself, which is about 100x faster.
 This